-The final map for WoUS, including wetlands, was developed by assigning probability ratings for regulatory purpose to the riparian vegetation/ hydrogeomophic base map.
+The final map for WoUS was developed by assigning probability ratings for regulatory purpose (Section 404) to the riparian vegetation/hydrogeomorphic base map.
 These designations were made based on the results of the field verification sampling, and by evaluating the hydrology for each geomorphic surface, and its vegetation type.
 These designations were further evaluated using GIS software to compare their spatial distribution patterns with those of other types (e.g. watersheds, human disturbance and geomorphic surfaces).

 The bank full, active flood plain, and first order ephemeral streams were found to be mostly WoUS, and therefore regulated.
-The wetland status of vegetation types occurring in terrace geomorphic surfaces and along some of the first order streams varied depending on a number of factors and therefore could be placed in one of several Section 404 jurisdictional wetlands categories.
-Because of the variation in site conditions and lack of fidelity of certain riparian vegetation types for similar site conditions in the terrace and first order stream positions, probability ratings were adopted to determine the likelihood that wetlands or WoUS occurring in both the floodplain and non-floodplain areas.
+The wetland status of vegetation types occurring in terrace geomorphic surfaces and along some of the first order streams varied depending on a number of factors and therefore could be placed in one of several Section 404 jurisdictional wetland categories.
+Due to the variation in site conditions and lack of fidelity of certain riparian vegetation types for similar site conditions in the terrace and first order stream positions, probability ratings were adopted to determine the likelihood that wetlands or WoUS occurring in both the floodplain and non-floodplain areas.
 Each riparian vegetation type within the three geomorphic surfaces (hereafter referred to as floodplain riparian vegetation) was assigned a rating of 1-6.
 The ratings are explained in Table 2.
-The non-riparian wetland vegetation (hereafter referred to as non-floodplain riparian vegetation) associated with first order streams and outlier positions were assigned a similar but separate rating as shown in Table 2.
+The non-riparian wetland, those wetlands not located within a floodplain or riparian corridor (hereafter referred to as non-floodplain riparian vegetation), associated with first order streams and outlier positions were also assigned a similar but separate rating as shown in Table 2.
 This allowed for distinguishing the different hydrologic regimes associated with each major ecological setting.
-The Ratings assigned to both the floodplain and non-floodplain riparian vegetation ratings are compared and shown in Appendix 2.
+The Ratings assigned to both the floodplain and nonfloodplain riparian vegetation ratings are compared and shown in Appendix 2.
 In addition to these wetland ratings, another category called water resources (WR) was applied to those areas requiring further legal investigation and decisions from the local Corps District.
 This category of units goes beyond the scope of this study and includes water bodies like sewage lagoons and water retention basins.

-floodpla ain vegetation types.
-Rating Description 1 Types meet the criteria for a wetland or WoUS 100% of the time 2 Types meet the criteria for a wetland or WoUS 67-98% of the time 3 Types meet the criteria for a wetland or WoUS 33-66% of the time.
+Table 2.
+Wetland / WoUS ratings assigned to riparian vegetation types Rating Description 1 Types meet the criteria for a wetland or WoUS 100% of the time 2 Types meet the criteria for a wetland or WoUS 67-98% of the time 3 Types meet the criteria for a wetland or WoUS 33-66% of the time.
 4 Types meet the criteria for a wetland or WoUS 2-32% of the time (primarily uplands) 5 Types meet the criteria for a wetland or WoUS <2% of the time (primarily uplands) 6 Unregulated upland 7 Mitigation WR Water Resource (contact local Corps District for jurisdiction interpretation)